sbovyrin/webpack-mini/README.md

 # `webpack-mini`

-Minimal config that is easy extending when it's necessary
+Minimal config that is easy extending when it's necessary.

+By default:
+- input file `index.js` must be located in `src` directory
+- html-template file must be located in project root
+- output files are located in `dist` directory

 ## Quick start